nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 ------
 Registration
 ============
-On creation register event command is put on the :py:data:`commqueue` and the handler sends a register event message to all workers, along with the message an event ID is passed.
+On creation register event command is sent to the dispatcher and the handler sends a register event message to all workers, along with the message an event ID is passed.
 On the workers and on the master a new instance of :py:class:`multiprocessing.Event` is added to :py:data:`NetWork.event.events` dictionary.